ozezzy/FRA/README.md

 - Bootstrap

 #### Hosted at
-App is hosted at https://http://35.237.45.209/
+The app is hosted at http://35.237.45.209/

 ## Deployment:

-clone repo and cd into directory
+clone repo and cd into the directory

 `git clone https://github.com/ozezzy/FRA`

 `cd FRA`

 change the value of `SQLALCHEMY_DATABASE_URI` in `config.py` to URI of DB you would like to use.
-If not chaged, the app will deploy successfully using SQLite but you will not be able to create features run deploy script.
+If not changed, the app will deploy successfully using SQLite but you will not be able to create features run deploy script.

-Note: the app is tested with portgress, will wor with any dp but the driver reqirement will need to be added to requirements.txt
+Note: the app is tested with Postgres, will work with any database but the driver requirement will need to be added to requirements.txt

 #### `sudo ./deploy.sh`

-Wait for till you see "Deployment COMPLETE" and you are good to go.
+Wait till you see "Deployment COMPLETE" and you are good to go.

-(Deployment script tested on ubuntu16 and ubunru18)
+(Deployment script tested on ubuntu16 and ubuntu18)

 ## Dev Setup

-clone repo and cd into directory
+clone repo and cd into the directory

 `git clone https://github.com/ozezzy/FRA`